jitterbytes/jitterbytes/README.md

 You're probably here for the code.
 If you find what ya needed, cheers 🍻..
 If not, keep exploring 🚀.

-Most of this is just my useless tinkering (things I built for fun), but maybe it'll help ya or spark na idea or teach ya something.
+Most of this is just my _useless tinkering_, but maybe it'll help ya or spark na idea or teach ya something.

 I don’t know how long I’ll keep uploading (I’m ambitiously lazy 😅),
 but I hope to stick with it long enough to see the change in myself.